 I had been wandering around roughly halfway between the Gorongoza and the Zambezi delta.
 Earlier that afternoon we had come across a small party of travellers.
 They were hurrying south-westwards along the same footpath that we happened to be following north-eastwards.

 I could see that Camisu was uncomfortable with the lion-situation.
 Of course there were lions around all the time, and although I felt sad for the slain man’s family I did not think it all that unusual for people to be taken by predators in the remote African bush.
-When I said nothing Camisu blurted out, looking away from me: “They are saying that we must leave this area quickly.
+When I said nothing, Camisu blurted out, avoiding m eyes: “They are saying that we must leave this area quickly.
 They are very scared of the lion.”
+He nodded towards the two bearers.
+Nobody caught my eye.

 “And you Camisu, what do you think”, I asked, curious to know if he as the leading figure among my companions would admit to being scared too.